0xarash/arbitrage/README.md

 ## Description

-This is an arbitrage project where currently triangular arbitrage is implemented.
+This is a simple implementation of arbitrage project where currently triangular arbitrage is implemented.
 The Bellman-Ford algorithm is used to detect tradeable cycles.
+Right now, this is not a complete trading bot — there’s no order execution or risk management yet — but it’s a clean starting point for anyone who wants to step foot into implementing such project with Go language.

+### Problem

 Basically we are going to solve the following problem.

-### Problem

 If there are three pairs and exchange rates like this: